-One of the few things that my next smartphone would have to have was some kind of accelerated filesystem encryption, either hardware or software-based.
+One of the few things that my next smartphone would need to have was some kind of accelerated filesystem encryption, either hardware or software-based.
 The reason behind this is to have both the security advantages of full disk encryption and I/O performance along with power efficiency we've come to expect from the latest handsets/tablets.

 It was not clear to me whether the new OnePlus 2 would be able to meet these requirements, as I could only find some non-conclusive discussions around encryption ( and ), even though it seemed to be lacking hardware-based encryption as in .
 What I knew, however, was that the new Snapdragon 808 and 810 SoCs have extended ARMv8 instructions that improve on-the-fly AES encryption/decryption performance ( and ), so I took the risk and went for the OnePlus 2.

 Last month, when I got it, I immediately made some benchmarking before and after encryption.
 I am finally sharing with you the results of these benchmarks so you can have peace of mind.
 The tests/results being made/measured are the following:

 - Androbench I/O performance data;